autoplot/documentation/javadoc/org/autoplot/datasource/DataSetURI.CompletionResult.md

-# org.autoplot.datasource.DataSetURI.CompletionResultRepresents a single suggestion in a completion list.
-For example,
+# org.autoplot.datasource.DataSetURI.CompletionResult

- http://autoplot.org/data/versioning/data_&lt;C&gt; would result in completions for each file in the folder, and the aggregation, and each is represented by one completion result.
+Represents a single suggestion in a completion list.
+For example, http://autoplot.org/data/versioning/data_&lt;C&gt; would result in completions for each file in the folder, and the aggregation, and each is represented by one completion result.
 The completion result contains the human-readable label and a documentation string, as well as the replacement text.

 ***
 <a name="completion"></a>
 # completion